Tauranga teen who died at swimming hole remembered as 'beautiful soul' - NZ Herald

 "She always came to me if she needed someone to talk to.
 We had an amazing special bond, so much so that she trusted me to be the holder of her secrets.
 And we even shared the same birthday," she said.

-"Alex had a 'loud and proud' personality, too loud we often tell her.
+"Alex had a 'loud and proud' personality, too loud we often told her.
 But she was really funny, loving, caring, and such a beautiful person.
 She lived life to the full every day."

 Papara said Alex's main interests centred around music, cars, including drag cars, skateboarding, riding scooters, and hanging out with her friends and family.